JUMP TO A SECTION:

 How can you tell for sure that a snake is, in fact, a hairy bush viper?

 Here are a few physical signs that can make you identify this viper, also known as the Atheris Hispida.
 Also, while the blue bush viper is extremely rare to find, it is a rare variety.

 - A head and entire body covered in scales that look as if they are standing up.

 - Bristle like texture on the skin.

-- Prefers to stay on the tree and its branches.
+- Prefer to stay on tree branches.

 While they are not becoming extinct, deforestation does pose a threat to their preferred living habitat.